ntop/n2n/doc/ManagementAPI.md

 The substantial bulk of the data in the reply is contained within one or more `row` packets.
 The non metadata contents of each `row` packet is defined entirely by the method called and may change from version to version.

+Each `row` packet contains exactly one complete JSON object.
+The row replies may be processed incrementally as each row arrives and no batching of multiple packets will be required.

 e.g:
     `{"_tag":"108","_type":"row","mode":"p2p","ip4addr":"10.135.98.84","macaddr":"86:56:21:E4:AA:39","sockaddr":"192.168.7.191:41701","desc":"client4","lastseen":1584682200}`